actionml/harness/java-sdk.md

 Examine `harness/java-sdk/src/main/java/QueryClientExample.java` and `harness/java-sdk/src/main/java/QueryClientExample.java` which have working examples for Contextual Bandit input events and queries.

-Copy the source of the Java SDK to your own project starting at `harness/java-sdk/src` and build it and your application with the added dependencies listed in the pom.xml at `pio-kappa/java-sdk/pom.xml`
+Copy the source of the Java SDK to your own project starting at `harness/java-sdk/src` and build it and your application with the added dependencies listed in the pom.xml at `harness/java-sdk/pom.xml`

 ## Sending Events

-Sending Events uses a new style but essentially creates the same json.
-However it communicates with the pio-kappa server using REST in a rather different manner than Apache PIO.
-For input you would identify the dataset you want events to go into using a REST resource-id.
-Currently this is ignored so only one dataset is allowed and the resource-id is only a placeholder.
-It will be used to identify the correct dataset as we add methods for enabling them.
+Perhaps the most important thing to note about sending events is that the SDKs support asynchronous APIs.
+This almost always more high performance than blocking an event send to wait for a response before the next send. **However**: This is not compatible with some Engines that require events to be guaranteed to be processed in the order they are sent.
+For instance the Contextual Bandit must get a new testGroup created before receiving conversion events for the group.
+Therefore we show how to use the Asynchronous sendEvent in a blocking manner to avoid this problem.
+Async and sync methods can be mixed on a send by send basis as long as the Engine supports this, for instance the CB needs to have the testGroup creation sent in a synchronous blocking manner but once this has been processed new usage events can be sent asynchronously--check your Engine for it's requirements.
+Most Lambda Engines see events as streams ordered by timestamps so can operate completely asynchronous, some Kappa Engine need to get ordered events.

+### Java 8 Functional Asynchronous Event Send

 Using Java 8 functional style conventions an example event sending code looks like this: